ElynnWeijland/SixthSenseAgents2/src/samples/create-deep-research-tool/lab-how-to-use-the-deep-research-tool.md

         )
         print(f"Created message, ID: {message.id}")

-        print(f"Start processing the message... this may take a few minutes to finish.
+        print(f"Start processing the initial message... this may take a few minutes to finish.
 Be patient!")
         # Poll the run as long as run status is queued or in progress
         run = agents_client.runs.create(thread_id=thread.id, agent_id=agent.id)
         last_message_id = None